rstudio/rmarkdown/authoring_shiny.md

 rmarkdown::run("MyShinyDocument.Rmd")
 ```

-If you haven't used Shiny before some of the code will be unfamiliar to you.
-The [Shiny Tutorial](http://shiny.rstudio.com/tutorial) is a good starting point for learning more.
+If you haven't used Shiny before some of the code will be unfamiliar to you (the basics are explained below).
+In addition, the [Shiny Tutorial](http://shiny.rstudio.com/tutorial) is a good place to learn more.

 ### Inputs and Outputs